Punjabi clothing: Kurti

 In modern usage, a short kurta is referred as the kurti.
 However, traditionally, the kurti refers to upper garments which sit above the waist without side slits, and are believed to have descended from the tunic of the Shunga period (2nd century B.C.).

 In the Punjab region, the kurti is a short cotton coat.
 Another style of Punjabi kurti is a short version of the anga (robe).
 The kurti can be worn by men but women wear it along with the Punjabi ghagra or suthan.

 Pothohari suit

-Another style of the Punjabi suit is the use of the shalwar which hails from the Porhohar region of Punjab, Pakistan and is known as the Pothohari shalwar.
+Another style of the Punjabi suit is the use of the shalwar which hails from the Pothohar region of Punjab, Pakistan and is known as the Pothohari shalwar.
 The Pothohari shalwar retains the wideness of the older Punjabi suthan and also has some folds.
 The kameez is also wide.
 The head scarf is traditionally large, similar to the chador or Phulkari that was used throughout the plains of the Punjab region.